GustavoNascimento98/curry-company/README-en.md

 # 3. Planning the solution.

-The strategic dashboard utilizing metrics reflecting the 3 main views of the company's business model:
+Each of the three business views composing the dashboard were developed having the following business metrics:

 1. **Company growth view**:
     - Orders per day.